obsidiansystems/ledger-app-tezos/README.md

 ### Delegation

-If you want to delegate tez controlled by a Ledger account to another account to bake, that requires the Wallet App.
+If you want to delegate tez controlled by a Ledger Nano S to another account to bake, that requires the Wallet App.
 This is distinct from registering the Ledger account itself to bake, which is also called "delegation," and which is covered in the section on the baking app below.

-To delegate tez controlled by a Ledger to someone else, you must first originate an account.
+To delegate tez controlled by a Ledger Nano S to someone else, you must first originate an account.
 Please read more about this in the Tezos document, [How to bake on the alphanet](http://doc.tzalpha.net/introduction/alphanet.html#how-to-bake-on-the-alphanet), to